 Icelanders are known for great style and beautiful designs so a visit to Iceland should always be topped with an authentic souvenir, but where to buy it?
-Here is your guide to the top brand and best shops in Iceland, both in Reykjavik and on the Ring Road!
+Here is your guide to the top brands and best shops both in Reykjavik and on the Ring Road!

 In this article, we will go over all the stops to make while shopping in Reykjavík and also the quirky ones to check out when on the Ring Road.
 We will cover the local brands you need to be on the lookout for and what it is about each brand that just keeps people coming back for more.